 The above symptoms or their vocal outbursts may be trying to tell you something.

 Beating the Bugs

-The most commonly prescribed medicine for guinea pig illnesses are antibiotics, but not all drugs are safe for your animal.
+The most commonly prescribed medications for guinea pig health problems are antibiotics, but not all drugs are safe for your animal.

 Make sure your vet is trained and experienced with guinea pigs, and always check any prescribed medication before administering it to the animal.
 Guinea pigs should never be given certain medications since they can cause illness or death, especially penicillin-based drugs.